Euro 2012: A soccer fan's walking guide to Kiev

 Only a month ago the Descent itself was a sea of mud and rubble as builders raced against time to put in new drainage.
 It is a tribute to Ukraine’s determination, but it was not without controversy.

-A separate development just off the street by a company owned by Ukraine’s richest man, steel and coal tycoon Rinat Akhmetov, prompted street protests by members of Kiev’s cultural community in April.
+In a separate development just off the street, a company owned by Ukraine’s richest man, steel and coal tycoon Rinat Akhmetov, knocked down at least one 19th century building.

-ESTA holding says that no 19th century buildings or any building of historical and cultural value was destroyed in the development of what is now planned to be the site of a cultural centre.
+Street protests led to Akhmetov - also owner of Shakhtar Donetsk soccer club and the stadium where some Euro games will be played - scrapping plans to build a glitzy business centre.
+But that did not save what had already been knocked down.

 Once down in the riverside quarter of Podil, head back towards the city centre keeping the Dnipro to the left and after passing some chic restaurants and drinking spots you find yourself at the foot of a funicular.